South Lancaster housing update

 We want local people to be able to access the facts and have their say.
 We are currently pushing local Green Party politicians to honour commitments to meaningful consultation made by the last Labour-led administration.

-Q. Is it true that 9000 homes are being built south of Lancaster?
+Q2.
+Is it true that 9000 homes are being built south of Lancaster?

 These figures come from the housing infrastructure fund (HIF) documents, which state that ‘up to 9185’ homes could be facilitated by this amount of infrastructure investment.
 However, before any new homes are built, they will need to go through the full planning process, which currently approves around 500 new houses in Lancaster per year.
 Developers want to make a profit, they build what they think will sell, which is contingent on many factors, including the availability of local employment.

-Q. Can Lancaster refuse to build new homes instead?
+Q3.
+Can Lancaster refuse to build new homes instead?

 No. Neither Lancaster City Council nor its planning committee could just decide not to approve any new planning applications for new dwellings.
 All towns and cities in the UK have the same legal responsibility to meet the needs of the growing population in their areas.
 Further, if the land in south Lancaster is not available because the current infrastructure funding is refused, then due to national planning laws it will become very difficult for the Planning Committee to refuse any applications, even in places where the Local Plan doesn’t believe houses should be built, because Lancaster City Council will not be able to identify the land required to meet the housing target set by the government.
+(For more details see Qs 5 & 6 on five-year housing land supply below.)

-Q. What about the 1000 empty homes in Lancaster?
+Q4.
+What about the 1000 empty homes in Lancaster?

 Various estimates of the number of empty homes in Lancaster have been published over recent months.